 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’ve shied away from making or enjoying coleslaw because you’re not a fan of mayonnaise, this mayo-free version of my healthy coleslaw recipe is perfect for you!
+If you’ve shied away from making or enjoying coleslaw because you’re not a fan of mayonnaise, this mayo-free version of my healthy coleslaw recipe is a great option to try!
 I enjoy a couple of tablespoons of mayo here and there, but not the amount that normally goes into coleslaw.
-This better-for-you version is lighter in calories, lighter in fat and overall light and fresh!
+This version is lighter in calories, lighter in fat and overall light and fresh!

 - Use a box grater for the carrots.
 Carrots are much harder and more tedious to slice with a knife, so I either use a box grater or buy the julienned carrots like I did in this recipe.